Frequently Asked Questions

-No, the County does not advocate for gravel road upgrades or any other privately funded improvements.
-County staff attends LID neighborhood meetings to share information at the request of property owners.
+No, we do not advocate for gravel road upgrades or any other privately funded improvements.
+Our staff attends LID neighborhood meetings to share information at the request of property owners.

 Q. Why does Washington County not pay for upgrading gravel roads?

-The County does not have the funds to pave and maintain the more than 250 miles of gravel roads within its jurisdiction.
+We currently do not have the funds to pave and maintain the more than 250 miles of gravel roads within our jurisdiction.

-The County's Transportation Plan prioritizes road maintenance funding, with major roads as the highest priority and local roads as the lowest.
+Our Transportation Plan prioritizes road maintenance funding, with major roads as the highest priority and local roads as the lowest.
 Even minor improvements to major roads are higher priority than general maintenance of local roads.
-The County's annual Road Maintenance Program is based on the BOC-adopted Road Maintenance Priority policy.
+Our Annual Road Maintenance Program highlights our current priorities.

 Q. Can any road be upgraded through the LID or Co-Op processes?

-No. When inquiries are made about road upgrades, County staff checks metrics, such as nominal road width and topography to determine minimum requirements are met.
-Public Dedicated (Local Access) Roads are not eligible for the LID or Co-Op options.
+No. When inquiries are made about road upgrades, our staff checks metrics, such as nominal road width and topography, to determine minimum requirements are met.
+Public Dedicated (Local Access) Roads are not eligible for the LID or CoOp options.